 His mastery of spice is about a deep understanding of taste and the part the individual ingredients play in combining to create a symphony of individual and distinct flavours in each and every mouthful.

-But how can the flavour of all foods and drinks be optimised in this way?
+So how can the flavour of everyday foods and drinks be optimised in this way?

-Exceptional flavour delivery and taste excitement is not only about the individual taste components but the journey from the front to the back of the mouth and every part of the transition.
-And as mentioned previously, texture is key component too.
+Exceptional flavour delivery and taste excitement is not only about the individual taste components, but the journey from the front to the back of the mouth and every part of the transition.
+And as mentioned previously, texture is a key component too.